MaoZiming/papers/1-basic-os/03-paging.md

 - Paging: a new solution to virtualizing memory
   - Correspondingly, we view physical memory as an array of fixed-sized slots called page frames; each of these frames can contain a single virtual-memory page.
+  - Naive paging leads to huge space inefficiency when using PT on sparse address.
 - Pros
   - Does not lead to external fragmentation, as it divides memory into fixed-sized units
   - Quite flexible: enable sparse use of virtual addr space